 Open Bible Data Home About News OET Key

-Note: This view shows ‘verses’ which are not natural language units and hence sometimes only part of a sentence will be visible.
-This view is only designed for doing comparisons of different translations.
-Click on any Bible version abbreviation to see the verse in more of its context.
-The OET segments on this page are still very early looks into the unfinished texts of the Open English Translation of the Bible.
-Please double-check these texts in advance before using in public.
+Note: This view shows ‘verses’ which are not natural language units and hence sometimes only part of a sentence will be visible—click on any Bible version abbreviation down the left-hand side to see the verse in more of its context.
+Normally the OET discourages the reading of individual ‘verses’, but this view is only designed as a tool for doing comparisons of different translations—the older translations are further down the page (so you can read up from the bottom to trace the English translation history).
+The OET segments on this page are still very early looks into the unfinished texts of the Open English Translation of the Bible—please double-check these texts in advance before using in public.

 OET (OET-RV) So the devil told him, “If you’re God’s son, just turn this stone into bread.”![]()

-OET-LVAnd the devil said to_him:
+OET-LV And the devil said to_him:

 If you_are the_son of_ the _god, say the to_ this _stone that it_may_become bread.

-SR-GNTΕἶπεν δὲ αὐτῷ διάβολος, “Εἰ Υἱὸς εἶ τοῦ ˚Θεοῦ, εἰπὲ τῷ λίθῳ τούτῳ ἵνα γένηται ἄρτος.”
+SR-GNT Εἶπεν δὲ αὐτῷ ὁ διάβολος, “Εἰ Υἱὸς εἶ τοῦ ˚Θεοῦ, εἰπὲ τῷ λίθῳ τούτῳ ἵνα γένηται ἄρτος.” ‡

 (Eipen de autōi ho diabolos, “Ei Huios ei tou ˚Theou, eipe tōi lithōi toutōi hina genaʸtai artos.”)

-Key: yellow:verbs, light-green:nominative/subject, pink:genitive/possessor, cyan:dative/indirect object.
+Key: khaki:verbs, light-green:nominative/subject, pink:genitive/possessor, cyan:dative/indirect object.

-Note: Automatic aligning of the OET-RV to the LV is done by some temporary software, hence the OET-RV alignments are incomplete (and may occasionally be wrong).
+Note: Automatic aligning of the OET-RV to the LV is done by some temporary software, hence the RV alignments are incomplete (and may occasionally be wrong).

 ULT Then the devil said to him, “If you are the Son of God, speak to this stone so that it might become bread.”